The global derived period map: The derived period domain

 There are several interesting instances where the analytification of a moduli space is the corresponding analytic moduli space.
 For example, in the underived setting one may observe that the analytification of the Grassmannian is an analytic Grassmannian.
 One way to see this is that there are matching explicit constructions.

-In fact, something very similar holds in this situation and $U$ turns out to be the derived analytic moduli stack of filtrations of $V\otimes \cat O_{T}$ by perfect complexes that satisfy the Hodge-Riemann bilinear relations.
+In fact, something very similar holds in our situation and $U$ turns out to be the derived analytic moduli stack of filtrations of $V\otimes \cat O$ by perfect complexes that satisfy the Hodge-Riemann bilinear relations.

-We prove this result in forthcoming work with Mauro Porta as an application of the main theorem of \cite{HolsteinF} that in many cases the analytification functor commutes with the mapping space functor.
+We prove this result in joint work with Mauro Porta as an application of the main theorem of \cite{HolsteinF}, which says that in many cases the analytification functor commutes with the mapping space functor.